Congratulations! You're Studying Abroad!

 Safety and Security Tips:

 - Make a note of local emergency phone numbers shortly after your arrival.
+You can find the emergency number of your host country using this emergency numbers world map.

 - Exercise the usual caution that you would if you were living in your home city.
 This should apply to your personal belongings and personal safety.